Rules and Organisation of PhD Studies

 There are no tuition fees for PhD students, including international PhD students.
 Students studying full time have the right to receive a monthly stipend of 660 euros.
 There are additional scholarship opportunities for students of some fields.
 More information on scholarships for PhD students can be found on this page.

-By September 15 of the first academic year of studies, a PhD student and his/her supervisor must draw up an individual study plan covering the entire period of his/her PhD studies.
-The plan must be uploaded to the Study Information System, and a paper version must be handed into the student's institute or faculty.
+By September 15 of the first academic year of studies, a PhD student and a supervisor must draw up (1) an individual study plan covering the entire, the four-year, period of PhD studies and (2) a more detailed plan for the first semester.
+The study plan needs to be inserted to SIS and if requested so, please also inform administrative personnel of your institute that your plan is ready.

 PhD Student's Individual Study Plan

-All PhD students are required to sign a PhD study agreement and the agreement must be entered into by September 15 of the student's first year of studies.
-The agreement must be undersigned by the Dean of the respective faculty, the PhD student and his or her supervisor(s).
+All PhD students are required to sign a PhD study agreement within 4 weeks from their official date of matriculation (matriculation date is usually the first day of a semester/ academic year).
 The agreement must be signed in as many copies as there are parties to the agreement.
 Each party will keep one copy of the agreement.

 Clauses 5.2. and 5.3. should only be filled out if the relevant funding has been obtained.
 If the doctoral student`s research topic will not be funded from research allocations (targeted funding, grants, international R& D agreements, etc.) or other allocations emanating from outside the university, the clauses should be deleted.